rchartra/NcCut/paper.md

 # Functionality

-As per the name, NcCut’s functions can be divided into two main categories:
+NcCut’s functions can be divided into two main categories:

-## View
+## Viewer

 NcCut allows users to load NetCDF4 files, or images in .JPG, .JPEG, or .PNG formats, and has adjustable graphics for different file sizes.
 In the case of NetCDF4 files, the user can choose between different variables and dimensions of